Followers

 What the heck is Hydrography?

-This past week we celebrated "world hydrography day" so I thought I would muse on this little known science's relevance to the American War for Independence.
-We will start with the hydrography definition: The science which deals with the measurement, and description of the physical features of the oceans, lakes, rivers, seas, and their adjoining coastal areas, with particular relevance to their use for navigational purposes.
-Although the formal science of hydrography was not established until the latter part of the 18th century (by the French), assessments of waterways were essential to the safety of navigation for many centuries prior, particularly beginning with the age of exploration.
+This past week we celebrated "world hydrography day," so I thought I would reflect on this little-known science's relevance to the American War for Independence.
+Let's start with the definition of hydrography: the science that deals with the measurement and description of the physical features of oceans, lakes, rivers, seas, and their adjoining coastal areas, particularly regarding their use for navigational purposes.
+Although the formal science of hydrography was not established until the latter part of the 18th century (by the French), assessments of waterways had been essential to the safety of navigation for many centuries prior, particularly beginning with the Age of Exploration.
 Throughout the American Revolution, those watermen who had intimate knowledge of the coastlines, rivers, and estuaries were critical to both sides, but especially the British, who depended on the Royal Navy for its strategic advantage.

 Fernao Vaz Dourado

-Knowledge of the waterways and shorelines around Boston, New York, Philadelphia, Wilmington, and Charleston played a critical role for ships of war, merchantmen, smugglers, and privateers.
-This held true especially for the rebels, whose use of small craft and longboats was often their only counter to the wide array of British ships.
-Local ferrymen, fishermen, and pilots played a pivotal role and both sides vied for their services and loyalty.
-Failure to understand the features above and below the water, as well as the local tides, often led to disasters, large and small.
-In ancient (and perhaps not so ancient) times, mariners called on Neptune, the god of the sea for assistance where knowledge of the tide and shoals failed them.
+Knowledge of the waterways and shorelines around Boston, New York, Philadelphia, Wilmington, and Charleston played a critical role for warships, merchant vessels, smugglers, and privateers.
+This was especially true for the rebels, whose use of small craft and longboats was often their only defense against the wide array of British ships.
+Local ferrymen, fishermen, and pilots were crucial, and both sides competed for their services and loyalty.
+A failure to understand the features above and below the water, as well as the local tides, often led to disasters, both large and small.
+In ancient (and perhaps not so ancient) times, mariners called on Neptune, the god of the sea, for assistance when their knowledge of the tides and shoals failed them.
 Here are some tales of Neptune's influence on the struggle for independence...

 The First Affair

-The grounding of a ship in the run-up to the American Revolution is a prime example of hydrography's impact.
-The so-called Gaspee Affair occurred on June 9, 1772.
-The HMS Gaspee, a British customs ship, ran aground in Rhode Island and a Sons of Liberty group attacked and set fire to the ship.
-The British Government threatened to send the American perpetrators for trial in England, but no arrests were made.
-However their threat to send Americans to trial in England sparked alarmed protests in the colonies who were informed of the affair by the Committees of Correspondence.
-The establishment of the permanent Committees of Correspondence led to the founding of the First Continental Congress and eventually the Declaration of Independence.
+The grounding of a ship in the lead-up to the American Revolution is a prime example of the impact of hydrography.
+The so-called Gaspee Affair took place on June 9, 1772.
+The HMS Gaspee, a British customs ship, ran aground in Rhode Island, where a group of Sons of Liberty attacked and set fire to the vessel.
+The British government threatened to send the American perpetrators for trial in England, but no arrests were made.
+Nevertheless, their threat to send Americans for trial in England sparked alarmed protests in the colonies, which were informed of the affair by the Committees of Correspondence.
+The establishment of the permanent Committees of Correspondence led to the founding of the First Continental Congress and ultimately to the Declaration of Independence.

 Grounding and burning of the Gaspee - prelude to war